About Us

 Our Mission

 Our mission is to teach and empower people and communities to increase their health, wellbeing, and self-reliance by growing food for themselves and others, organically and sustainably.
-Produce from our Garden of Grace is given to Open Heart Kitchen and local food pantries to feed the needy.
-Fertile GroundWorks also champions locally grown food and facilitates the creation and sustainable operation of community, school and employee gardens.
+Produce from our garden is given to local food pantries and partnering organizations across our area to feed the needy.
+Fertile Groundworks also champions locally grown food and facilitates the creation and sustainable operation of community and school gardens.

 What We Do

 We are a 501(c)(3) charitable and educational nonprofit that has sprouted and taken root in Livermore, California.
-The Garden of Grace, our principle teaching garden, is located in Livermore on land owned and provided for our use by Asbury United Methodist Church.
+Our principle teaching garden is located in Livermore on land provided for our use by Asbury United Methodist Church.

-In 2019, Fertile Groundworks harvested over 23,000 pounds to share with our neighbors in need.
+To date, Fertile Groundworks has harvested over 200,000 pounds to share with our neighbors in need.
 Working with local community kitchens and food pantries, we operate year-round to provide a continuous stream of produce to help feed the hungry in the Tri-Valley region.

-Also in 2019, Fertile GroundWorks educated over 1,900 volunteers in the valuable skill of organic gardening.
+In 2023, Fertile Groundworks has educated over 1,400 volunteers in the valuable skill of organic gardening.
 Our volunteers learn sustainable food production techniques such as such as bio-intensive gardening, small-scale organic orchardry, soil fertility, composting and water conservation.

 by the numbers